rayports/nl-security-control/docs/ARCHITECTURE.md

 8. **No Concurrent Safety:** In-memory store is not thread-safe (though Node.js is single-threaded, async operations could cause issues in edge cases)
 9. **No Scheduling:** Cannot schedule commands for future execution
 10. **No Audit Logging:** No persistent audit trail of system changes
+11. **Name Uniqueness Required:** User names must be unique because the storage model uses name as the Map key.
+In a production system, this would be replaced with unique IDs to allow multiple users with the same name (e.g., multiple "Sarah"s).
+PINs are intentionally allowed to be duplicated (common in real security systems for family members, guests, etc.)

 ## Performance Considerations